cireuhn/OverTheWire-CTF/Linux Server Technologies/Lab_2_Week2.md

 - `ssh-keygen -t ed25519 -C "lst2"
 - The -C "lst2" adds a lst2 comment to the key

+- Do not put a passphrase and just press enter
+- If you put a passphrase, it will ask you for a password when you use certificates to authenticate

 2. Verify the public and private keys were created

 - `ls -l .ssh`